RYVER CITY PARTY

 Product Manager

 Using Miro, I directed the ideation of our project and assigned tasks to the coders and designers based on their strengths and preferences.
-I monitored the progress of project tasks and kept my team on track using backlogs and scrums deliver a cohesive gaming app.
+I steered the conversation of the product features and UVP and monitored the progress of project tasks, while keeping my team on track using backlogs and scrums to deliver a cohesive gaming app.
+See examples of my contributions below.

 Game Design Document